To disinfect any type of floor, start by sweeping away dust, dirt and hair. Have the right types of mops handy as well as a strong disinfectant.

 Use diluted household bleach and water (4 teaspoons of bleach per quart of water).
 For laminate floors, make sure you mop at least once every other day.
 Clean the mop with alcohol or bleach solutions after use every time you use it.
 If you are cleaning floors with at least 70 percent alcohol, make sure you use alcohol solutions to clean the mop.

 As with all floor types, you can also choose from commercial products to clean your laminate floors.
-Again, you’ll want to wear gloves and wash your hands thoroughly with soap when cleaning with bleach and other strong disinfecting solutions.
+Again, you’ll want to wear chemical resistant gloves and wash your hands thoroughly with soap when cleaning with bleach and other strong disinfecting solutions.

 Use Alsco’s Floor Cleaning Supplies Service